krynju/dtable_benchmarks/blogpost.md

 ## Grouped reduction (all columns)

-The results for the all column reduction look very similiar.
+The results for the all-columns reduction look very similiar to single-column.
-The `DTable` managed to offer an average ~22.3 times speeup over its main competitor `Dask`.
+The `DTable` managed to offer an average ~22.3 times speeup over `Dask`.

-Again, `DTable` is heavily falling behind on smaller data sizes compared to `DataFrames.jl` due to the significant entry overhead acting as a lower performance bound at smaller data sizes.
+Again, the `DTable` is heavily falling behind `DataFrames.jl` on smaller data sizes due to the significant entry overhead acting as a lower performance bound at smaller data sizes.

 DTable command: `r = reduce(fit!, g, init=Mean())`

 ![](blog_plots/grouped_reduce_mean_allcols.svg)

-# Implementation details
+# Implementation details (for interested users)

-The `DTable` is built on top of `Dagger` and `Tables.jl` and currently resides within the `Dagger.jl` package.
+The `DTable` is built on top of `Dagger` and `Tables.jl`, and currently resides within the `Dagger.jl` package.
 That means it can run in any environment `Dagger` is capable of running in.
-You should be able to use the `DTable` effectively on your local machine in a threaded environment, on a bigger machine with many workers and threads or have the workflow spread around multiple machines and workers in your cluster.
+You should be able to use the `DTable` effectively on your local machine in a threaded environment, on a bigger machine with many workers and threads, or have the workload spread around multiple machines and workers in your cluster.

-The `DTable` uses the new `EagerAPI` in `Dagger`, which means all the parallelized calls are done using `Dagger.spawn`.
+The `DTable` uses `Dagger`'s new "Eager API", which means that all the parallelized calls are executed using `Dagger.spawn` and `Dagger.@spawn`.
 Memory is managed by `Dagger` through the usage of `MemPool.jl`.
 Upgrades to the related projects in the future will hopefully yield performance and functionality improvements for the `DTable`.

-Because of the dependencies of the `DTable` on other projects its focus is completely on delivering `Tables.jl` compatible algorithms and interfaces to address the growing needs for processing big tabular data.
+Because of the dependencies of the `DTable` on other projects, its focus is completely on delivering `Tables.jl` compatible algorithms and interfaces to address the growing needs for processing big tabular data.

 We hope that the `Tables.jl` interface will grow to include an even wider range of functionality while still providing great intercompatibility with other Julia packages.

-For more details please visit the [Dagger documentation](https://juliaparallel.github.io/Dagger.jl/dev/) page.
+For more details, please visit the [Dagger documentation](https://juliaparallel.github.io/Dagger.jl/dev/).

-# How can I use it?
+# Some caveats

+There are some pending PRs that haven't been merged into Julia yet that improve the thread safety of `Distributed`, which directly affects `Dagger.jl` stability.
+The user experience may be interrupted when extensively using the `DTable` in a threaded or mixed environment by occasional hangs or crashes.

+We hope to include all the necessary fixes in the upcoming Julia 1.7 release.

+# Conclusion

-The `DTable` has successfully passed the proof of concept stage and is currently under active development as a part of the `Dagger.jl` package.
+The `DTable` has successfully passed the proof-of-concept stage and is currently under active development as a part of the `Dagger.jl` package.

 Functionality presented as part of this blogpost is generally available as of today.
 We highly encourage everyone to have a look at the documentation and to try out the examples included!
-Due to the fact that the `DTable` is still in early development it's very much possible to provide feedback and affect the future design decisions.
+Due to the fact that the `DTable` is still in early development, it's very much possible to provide feedback and affect future design decisions.

-However, there are some pending PRs that haven't been merged into Julia yet that improve the thread safety of `Distributed`, which directly affects `Dagger.jl` stability.
-User experience may be interrupted when extensively using the `DTable` in a threaded or mixed environment by occasional hangs or crashes.

-We hope to include all the necessary fixes in the upcoming Julia 1.7 release.